 When it came to speculation regarding the Time Skip, and the confirmation that Cassie Lang was recast to Emma Fuhrmann, it was widely believed due to the Rule of Drama that Maggie and Paxton would both be victims of the Decimation, so that Cassie would be Conveniently an Orphan.
 In the movie, though they don't physically appear, both of them were in the half that survived, making Cassie's teenage years only a little less rough.

 A key component to a lot of speculation was that the plan would involve a timeline reset as a way of keeping future films consistent.
 However, while everyone's resurrected, the movie ends in 2023, with all of the dusted characters appearing as they did in 2018.
+In fact, Tony very explicitly shoots down the idea of resetting the timeline, so that his daughter Morgan (as well as anyone else born in the interim) wouldn't be Retgoned out of existence.

 Going further, the fact that Feige once said that he wanted Spider-Man's movies to focus on him in high school, and that Far From Home took place after this movie with him in school, was seen as direct confirmation that everything would return back to normal.
 In the actual movie, it's established that everyone unsnapped returned as they were five years prior in 2023.
 Thus, Peter and his friends now attend high school in the early/mid-2020s.